Tyjani Beztati: Glory Lightweight champion

 Beztati made his fourth Glory Lightweight Championship defense against the SHOOT BOXING World Super Welterweight champion Kaito at Glory 87 on August 19, 2023.
 He won the fight by unanimous decision, with all judges scoring the bout 50–45 in his favor.

 Beztati made his fifth Glory Lightweight Championship defense against Enriko Kehl at Glory Heavyweight Grand Prix on March 9, 2024.
 He won the fight by unanimous decision.

 Move to welterweight

 Beztati made his welterweight debut against the former Glory Welterweight champion Endy Semeleer at Glory 93 on July 20, 2024.
 He won the fight by unanimous decision.

 Beztati challenged the Glory Welterweight champion Chico Kwasi at Glory 96 on October 12, 2024.
 The fight ended in a split decision draw.

-Beztati challenged the Glory Welterweight champion Chico Kwasi at Glory Underground on May 1, 2025.
-The fight was ruled a split decision draw.
+Beztati challenged the Glory Welterweight champion Chico Kwasi in a rematch at Glory Underground on May 1, 2025.
+The fight was again ruled a split decision draw.

 On September 1, 2025, Beztati announced his retirement from kickboxing to pursue a career in MMA.

 Mixed martial arts career

-On September 6, 2025, Beztati confrimed he had signed a contract with the Dutch mixed martial arts promotion Levels Fight League.
+On September 6, 2025, Beztati confirmed he had signed a contract with the Dutch mixed martial arts promotion Levels Fight League.

+Beztati made his Mixed Martial Arts debut at Levels Fight League 20, on November 2, 2025, fighting at 155 pounds, against Italo Julio.
+He won the bout via TKO in the first round, stopping Julio with leg kicks and punches.

+Beztati next fought at Levels Fight League 21, on February 8, 2026, against Josue Ekedi Misseke.
+This bout was contested at a 161-pound Catchweight.
+He won the bout via TKO in the first round once again, this time with punches.

+Beztati made his third appearance at Levels Fight League 22, on April 11, 2026, against Diego Santos.
+This bout was also contested at a 161-pound Catchweight.
+He won the bout via TKO in the first round for a third time, this time with a knee to the head, followed by ground punches.